Earning a Cyber Security Master's Degree Online Can Lead to a Recession-Proof Career

 After earning a master's in cyber security, you will have the skills and knowledge to take on any of the following roles:

-As you can see, salaries in cyber security are high.
-The average salary for cyber security jobs (which includes entry-level jobs) is almost $113,000, and top-paying positions like chief information security officer can come with paychecks over $300,000 per year.
+The average salary for cyber security jobs (which includes entry-level jobs) is almost $113,000.
+Top-paying positions like chief information security officer can come with paychecks over $300,000 per year.

 How can I maximize the value of my degree?